Louisville Bankruptcy Attorney

 A Consumer Louisville Bankruptcy Attorney

-Clients require a client-centered approach from experienced lawyers whose sole practice areas are defending foreclosures and handling Chapter 7 or Chapter 13 cases.
-Over 99% of our Chapter 7 clients complete their Chapter 7 and obtain financial freedom and discharge.
-The average law firm will have 30 to 40 percent of its Chapter 13 cases fail and become dismissed.
+Clients require attention from an experienced lawyer whose sole practice area is defending foreclosures and handling Chapter 7 or Chapter 13 cases.
+Over 99% of our Chapter 7 clients complete their Chapter 7 cases and discharge unsecured debts.
+They keep cars or homes unless they wish to surrender them.
+The average law firm will have 30 to 40 percent of its Chapter 13 cases become dismissed or converted.

 Kentucky Chapter 7 & Chapter 13

-Many people have to refile their Chapter 13 case, convert to a Chapter 7, or lose property because an attorney made an error.
-There are various tools available for different purposes, designed to provide a future with finances free from debt and stress, such as foreclosure or collection lawsuits.
+Many people have to refile their Chapter 13 case, convert to a Chapter 7, or lose property because an attorney didn’t take the time to plan the case.
+Plan payments can start small and increase later.
+There are various tools available for different purposes, designed to provide a future with finances free from debt and stress.
+We stop foreclosure and collection lawsuits.
 Chapter 13 is perfect for saving a home, defending a private student loan lawsuit, and managing tax debts.
-Chapter 7 is typically best suited for debtors with limited equity in their homes and assets, as well as those with below-average incomes.
+Chapter 7 is typically best suited for debtors with limited equity in their homes and assets, and below-average incomes.
+But the means test will allow some above average incomes to file as a 7 if there is no substantial disposable income.
+Some firms funnel you into a 13 just to make a higher fee.

 We are a Trusted Louisville Bankruptcy Attorney